-All relevant materials shall be given to the faculty member upon receipt and shall be consistent with CBA Article 11 which excludes anonymous materials except for student evaluations student perceptions.
+All relevant materials shall be given to the faculty member upon receipt and shall be consistent with CBA Article 11, which excludes anonymous materials except for student perceptions.

-- The evaluation process will include at least three independent assessments: a self-assessment; the PRC's assessment; and the supervisor's assessment (including the Dean's assessment). - All documentation should be submitted to the supervisor by Jan.
-30. - The supervisor will notify the PRC when the materials are in place for - Either the PRC or the faculty member may request an initial meeting to review the documentation.
-This meeting will include the faculty member's colleague if one has been formally identified. - The PRC conducts a review and passes its signed evaluation on to the immediate supervisor (chair or dean/director) by March 30 with a copy to the faculty member. - The supervisor makes recommendation to Dean, with copy to the faculty member.
-The faculty member shall have the opportunity to attach a written response to the recommendation (Article 15). - The supervisor (if other than the Dean) forwards all the independent assessments and his/her recommendation to the dean/director who is responsible for making the final recommendation to the VPAA by April 15. - The VPAA makes a decision and notifies faculty member of offer of successive contract or not by April 30. - At each step, the faculty member has the opportunity to respond to the recommendation in writing with a copy of the response added to the portfolio.
+Process: The evaluation process will include at least three independent assessments: a self-assessment, the PRC's assessment, and the supervisor's assessment (including the Dean's assessment).
+All documentation should be submitted to the supervisor by Jan.
+30. The supervisor will notify the PRC when the materials are in place for review.
+Either the PRC or the faculty member may request an initial meeting to review the documentation.
+This meeting will include the faculty member's colleague if one has been formally identified.
+The PRC conducts a review and passes its signed evaluation on to the top immediate supervisor (chair or Dean/director) by March 30, with a copy to the faculty member.
+The supervisor makes recommendation to Dean, with copy to the faculty member.
+The faculty member shall have the opportunity to attach a written response to the recommendation (see CBA Article 15).
+The supervisor (if other than the Dean) forwards all the independent assessments and their recommendation to the Dean/director who is responsible for making the final recommendation to the VPAA by April 15.
+The VPAA notifies the faculty member of their decision whether or not to offer of successive contract or not by April 30.
+At each step, the faculty member has the opportunity to respond to the recommendation in writing with a copy of the response added to the portfolio.
+Reports: Upon completion of the review, the supervisor prepares a recommendation (i.e., a written summary regarding performance that includes the faculty member's self-assessment, the PRC's assessment, and the supervisor's assessment).
+The report will include a statement of support or non-support for a successive appointment and a written rationale for the recommendation.
+The summary is shared with the faculty member, who may append a written statement to the report.
+The report and appended statement, if any, are included in the faculty member's renewal portfolio.
+Outcome: Recommendation for or against a successive fixed multi-year contract Response: If the faculty member believes that there has been a violation of the CBA, the faculty member may file a grievance under Article 20 of the CBA, which must be done within 30 days of the violation.
+Alternatively, the faculty member may resort to legal action outside the action of the university and CBA.